FrenzisRed/My_CCNA_Notes/33_QoS.md

     Expedited Fowarding (EF)
       - Used for Low loss/latency/jitter traffic (usually voice)
-      - The DSCP marking for DF is 46
+      - The DSCP marking for EF is 46

     Assure Forwarding (AF)
       - A set of 12 standard values